Policy paper

 Stamp Duty and Stamp Duty Reserve Tax

-As announced at Budget 2024 PISCES transactions will be exempt from Stamp Duty and Stamp Duty Reserve Tax.
-A technical consultation on the draft statutory instrument providing the exemption has also been launched at Spring Statement.
+As announced at Budget 2024, PISCES transactions will be exempt from Stamp Duty and Stamp Duty Reserve Tax.
+A technical consultation on the draft statutory instrument providing the exemption was launched at Spring Statement, running for 4 weeks between 26 March 2025 and 23 April 2025.
+We expect the statutory instrument providing the exemption to be laid shortly after the statutory instrument providing the legal framework for the PISCES Sandbox comes into force.